kailnz/TypeScript/README.md

 === DESCRIPTION ===

 - It's a repo for self study purpose about Typescript
-- Doing exercise about Typescript in many sources
+- Doing Typescript exercise in many sources
 - Basically, the problems is still the same on Exercism
 - But in some problems which will be a little different from Exercism